 Practice Areas:Whistleblower Law, Construction Law, Intellectual Property and Complex Litigation

-Over the past 18 years, Chris has developed a practice encompassing Federal whistleblowers, construction law, intellectual property and commercial litigation by working with high-profile firms and clients in New York, Hong Kong and Australia.
+Over the past 18 years, Chris has developed a practice encompassing Federal whistleblowers, construction law, intellectual property and commercial arbitration and litigation by working with high-profile firms and clients in New York, Hong Kong and Australia.

 Chris represents clients who have submitted multiple Federal whistleblower claims.
 Under the Dodd-Frank Act, Federal whistleblowers are eligible for between 10% and 30% of any assessed penalty for providing information to the SEC, CFTC or IRS that opens either opens the relevant investigation or contributes new information to an existing investigation.

 Chris drafts and negotiates all forms of construction-related agreements and represents a high-profile, world renowned sporting organization in relation to its capital works strategic vision and, since 2014, has prepared and negotiated a design and construction agreements with a combined contract value in excess of $750 million for the same client.

 Chris also represents owners, design professionals, contractors and subcontractors in all forms of construction litigation and arbitration – from lien disputes through to complex dispute work.

 Chris represents a wide array of clients drafting and negotiating IP-related agreements, as well as litigating, on their behalf.
 Some of Chris’ clients include award winning photographers, Academy Award and Emmy Award winners.

 Southern & Eastern Districts New York

 US Court Of Appeals, Second Circuit